BlazBlue: Calamity Trigger: Console-exclusive features

 Downloadable content for the PlayStation 3 and Xbox 360 versions of BlazBlue: Calamity Trigger included four additional color palettes for each character, four color packs, and a color pack bundle.
 Unlimited versions of Ragna, Rachel, Hakumen and ν-13 may also be purchased in favor of unlocking them through the game.
 The Unlimited forms for the other characters are also available for purchase through the Xbox Live Marketplace and PlayStation Network.

 On January 14, 2010, Arc System Works announced a downloadable patch for both the Xbox 360 and PS3 versions of the game.
 This patch is stated to correct several bugs, such as the odd volume glitches regarding Rachel's lightning attacks and "Omae no Tettsui ni Kugi wo Ute!" (the former being occasionally too loud, and the latter suddenly becoming very quiet when Bang is hit during the Fu-Rin-Ka-Zan).
 It will also update the netcode for smoother online play, and will allow players to join games which are already in progress.
 It will also allow system updates to be made to the game.
 To coincide with this patch, a second set of downloadable color packs will be released, as well as the brand-new Unlimited characters from the PSP version.

 Reception

 The console versions have received positive reviews, with scores of 87/100 and 86/100 for PlayStation 3 and Xbox 360 respectively on Metacritic.
 Praise has been given for the depth of gameplay in spite of a comparatively small roster as well as an excellent online component.
 The game's plot has also been surprisingly well-received, many reviews noting it as well-conceived and exceptional amidst the often lackluster and convoluted stories that the fighting game genre has.

 Both console versions of the game debuted in the top ten of Japanese sales charts during their week of release.
 The PlayStation 3 version entered at number five with 33,768 units sold and the Xbox 360 entered at number 6 with 24,812 units sold.
+Media Create included both versions in their top 500 software sales for 2009 at 57,796 and 36,065 units respectively.
 In 2009, BlazBlue was nominated for a Spike Fighting Game of the Year award but lost to Street Fighter IV.